TheDoomfire/job-searching/readme.md

 1. Opens up chromedriver (for selenium)
 1. And if I press a specific button then: auto-aktivitetsrapportera

+Auto-applying Idea
+1. Search for errors/404
+1. Search for any input fields.
+Except search.
+Need at least x amount of input fields.
+1. If not, search for button/link with

 ## Install Eveything

 pip install -r requirements.txt